bonisadar/dhakacity-precipitation-forecast-mlops25/README.md

   - $ gcloud compute scp your-service-key.json bonisadar@mlops-vm:/home/bonisadar/ --zone=asia-south2-a

 - to upload the key file to the VM (Or just upload the file via upload button if you are using browser-based SSH to access the VM)
-  - $ make move-creds (Don't forget to update your Makefile variables as necessary)

 ### From inside your VM

+- $ make move-creds (Don't forget to update your Makefile (Inside your VM) variables as necessary)

-- Move to project directory $ cd projects/dhakacity-precipitation-forecast-mlops25
+- Move to project directory
+- $ cd projects/dhakacity-precipitation-forecast-mlops25
 - $ export GOOGLE_APPLICATION_CREDENTIALS="/home/bonisadar/projects/dhakacity-precipitation-forecast-mlops25/.gcp/your-service-key.json" <!-- pragma: allowlist secret -->

 ### Initializing pushgateway, prometheus and Grafana